 Through fault monitoring helps minimize exposure to through fault currents.
 A transformer winding consists of a paper insulated conductor, wound around the core, supported by insulated structure, and clamping to ensure rigidity, tensile strength and minimal movement.
 A large percentage of transformer failures can be attributed to weakening of the core and coil’s mechanical integrity due to through faults generated by external events.
 Power-protection systems are designed to record and limit both the amplitude and duration of these events.
 However, due to the reliability of protective systems, transient faults are often not taken into consideration when determining overall condition.
 Even when functioning as intended, protective systems can allow several cycles of fault current to pass through the transformer placing excessive thermal and mechanical stresses on the core and winding assemblies; which can shorten the life of the transformer.

 How often do through faults occur?

 Through faults happen all the time and do not necessarily mean a failure is imminent.
 Potential generation of through-faults can vary greatly across short spans of any electrical grid, and factors such as circuit length, type (overhead, underground), condition of protective equipment, degrading infrastructure, and terrain are all factors that can affect the frequency of fault occurrences.

 How are through faults generated?

 Underground systems limit exposure to potential fault sources.
 However, when these underground faults do occur they are usually persistent.
 This causes a lock out of the protection system which requires a closer investigation before power can be restored.

 In overhead systems these faults tend to happen more frequently.
 They are often transient in nature, resulting in the fault being cleared in a few milliseconds by the power protection system.
 Learn more in this article.

-The Impact of Through Faults on a Transformer
+The Effect of Through Faults on a Transformer